Reshoan/Umrah-Travel-Guide/README.md

 - Step-by-step guidance for performing Umrah rituals.
 - Real-time updates on prayer times, crowd levels, and weather conditions.
 - Maps and navigation for holy sites in Makkah and Madinah.
-- Multilingual support for pilgrims from diverse backgrounds.

 - Educational resources about the history and significance of Umrah.

 This project aims to simplify the Umrah journey for pilgrims by leveraging technology to provide accurate and reliable information.